Meg O'Neill: Leadership in industry associations

 The Australian Energy Producers (AEP) serves as the lobbying organisation for Australia's oil and gas industry.

 In November 2022, AEP elected O’Neill as Chair during its Annual General Meeting (AGM) in Perth.
 She has been a member of the AEP Board since 2019.

 Personal life

-O'Neill is a gay woman.
+O'Neill is a lesbian.
 She moved to Perth, Australia in 2018 to become Woodside's CEO where she now lives with her wife, Vicky Hayes, and teenage daughter.

+In 2023, climate activists from the group Disrupt Burrup Hub were arrested outside O'Neill's house in City Beach, Perth, where they planned to vandalise her home in protest of Woodside's gas expansion plans.

 An avid sports participant in her youth, O'Neill now enjoys netball and golf and is involved in Perth’s arts scene, including serving on the board of the West Australian Symphony Orchestra.

 She is a current member of Chief Executive Women and University of Western Australia Business School.